Support Us On Patreon

 SpaceX Starbase, TX, USA

-Orbital Launch Mount A has witnessed the launch of 9 rockets, including 0 orbital launch attempts.
-While SpaceX Starbase, TX, USA, has been the site for 18 rocket launches.
+The Orbital Launch Pad 1 launch pad has hosted 11 rocket launches, including 0 orbital launch attempts.
+The SpaceX Starbase, TX, USA launch site has been the location for 21 total rocket launches.

 Starbase is an industrial complex for Starship rockets and the headquarters of the American aerospace manufacturer company SpaceX.
 Located near Brownsville, Texas, United States, it has been under construction since the late 2010s by SpaceX.
 Starbase is composed of a spaceport near the Gulf of Mexico, a production facility at the Boca Chica village, and a small structure test site along the Texas State Highway 4.